Russell-Pollari/basecamp3-cli/README.md

 ## Usage
-After installation, should be available via `sm` alias
+After installation, should be available via `sm` alias.

+`$ sm`
+Lists projects and lets user navigate TODOs with keyboard

+## Roadmap
+- edit tasks
+- move tasks
+- flag to jump to specific project
+- flag to jump to specific task-list
+- browse messages and docs